Two-Electron Correlations in the Metallic Electron Gas

 Our implementation incorporates automated high-order renormalization and GPU-accelerated integration routines~\cite{hou2024feynman}, allowing efficient evaluation of high-dimensional diagrams up to sixth order.
 This combination provides unprecedented computational reach for effective field theories in strongly interacting systems.

-A key feature of VDMC is the presence of systematic cancellations between competing diagrams, which accelerates convergence of physical observables.
-For quantities such as the Landau parameters, this leads to remarkably stable results: for instance, at $r_s = 4$ the combined parameters converge by sixth order, with uncertainties estimated from the spread of the last three expansion orders which is shown in Fig.~S1 in the supplemental material.
+Systematic cancellation between same-order expansion terms generated when the constituent quantities of a physical observable are multiplied accelerates the convergence of the final result.
+For the Landau parameters, this mechanism is shown explicitly in Eqs.~S2--S3 and Fig.~S1 of the Supplemental Material: the combined observable converges faster than the separate quasiparticle-weight, effective-mass, and vertex ingredients.
+For instance, at $r_s = 4$ the combined parameters converge by sixth order, with uncertainties estimated from the spread of the last three expansion orders.

-\emph{Results.---} The 3D UEG is modeled by the reduced temperature $\Theta = T/T_F$ and the density parameter, the Wigner-Seitz radii $r_s= (\frac{3}{4\pi n})^{1/3}$ with Coulomb interaction $v_q= 4\pi e^2/q^2$, where $T_F$ is the Fermi temperature, $n$ is the electron density.
-We investigate the parameter regimes defined by $\Theta = 0.025$ and $0.05$, with $r_s$ ranging from 1 to 6.
+\emph{Landau parameters and screening crossover.---} The 3D UEG is characterized by the density parameter, the Wigner--Seitz radius $r_s= (\frac{3}{4\pi n})^{1/3}$ and the reduced temperature $\Theta = T/T_F$.
+We investigate $r_s=1$--6 in the low-temperature, degenerate Fermi-liquid regime, using $\Theta = 0.025$ and $0.05$.
+The corresponding physical temperature scale is set by the Fermi temperature $T_F=\hbar^2 k_F^2/(2m_ek_B)$, where the Fermi momentum is $k_F=(9\pi/4)^{1/3}/(a_0r_s)$, giving $T_F\simeq 5.82\times10^5/r_s^2$ K. This scale shows that the lowest temperatures reached in our calculations are of order room temperature even at $r_s = 6$.
 Within Landau-Silin theory~\cite{silin1958theory,silin1958theory2}, the effective short-range interaction between quasiparticles on the Fermi surface $f_{\sigma\sigma'}(\theta)$, which encapsulates many-body correlations, is obtained from the small-frequency and long-wavelength limit of the four-point vertex diagram $\Gamma_4$ as

-Here, $\theta$ is the angle between the incoming momentum $\mathbf{k}_1$ and $\mathbf{k}_2$ on the Fermi surface, $\omega_0 = i\pi T,\omega_{-1} = -i\pi T$ are the Fermionic Matsubara frequency and $z$ is the quasiparticle renormalization factor derived from the calculation of self-energy~\cite{hou2024feynman}.
+Here, $\theta$ is the angle between the incoming momenta $\mathbf{k}_1$ and $\mathbf{k}_2$ on the Fermi surface, $\omega_0 = i\pi T$ and $\omega_{-1} = -i\pi T$ are fermionic Matsubara frequencies, and $z$ is the quasiparticle renormalization factor derived from the self-energy~\cite{hou2024feynman}.
 Meanwhile, the two-electron scattering amplitude, $a_{\sigma\sigma'}(\theta,\phi)$, is related to the four-point vertex for elastic scattering of quasiparticles on the Fermi shell as:

 where $\phi$ is the angle between the plane defined by $(\mathbf{k}_1, \mathbf{k}_2)$ and the plane defined by the outgoing momenta $(\mathbf{k_3}, \mathbf{k_4})$.